 Comparing Electronics Recycling Options

-Online Buyback | Quick cash for many types of devices, free shipping | Payouts may be lower than selling yourself |
+Online Buyback: Quick cash for many types of devices, free shipping Payouts may be lower than selling yourself.

-Local Recyclers | Eco-friendly disposal, may pay for some items | Limited to local options, may not pay much or at all |
+Local Recyclers Eco-friendly disposal may pay for some items.
+However, due to the limited local options, it may not pay much or at all.

-Selling Yourself | Potentially higher profits, more control over pricing | More time and effort to list, ship and communicate with buyers |
+Selling Yourself Potentially higher profits, more control over pricing, More time and effort to list, ship, and communicate with buyers

-Donating | Supports good causes, keeps electronics out of waste stream, may get tax deduction | No direct profits, must itemize deductions to benefit on taxes |
+Donating supports good causes, keeps electronics out of the waste stream, and may get tax deductions.
+There are no direct profits, and deductions must be itemized to benefit from taxes.

 Conclusion